steven-ossorio/SocialBook/README.md

 A gif will be present below each description showing each feature in action.

 1. Custom Authentication
-2. Creating/Deleting a Post
+2. CRUD Post
+3. CRUD Comment
+4. Post Like
-3. Uploading Image
+5. Uploading Image
-4. Adding/Deleting a Friend
+6. Adding/Deleting a Friend
-5. Newsfeed
+7. Newsfeed
+8. Pending Friend Request
+9. News API

 ### Custom Authentication